outdreamer/build-a-cure-1/docs/specific_methods/problem_solving_matching.md

     VII.
 Vectorize problem/solution space & match intents

+        1. define the problem & type ('merge files')
+        2. define solution metrics
+        3. identify variables, concepts (like equivalent lines or merging rules), intents, using definitions & core function analysis
+        4. identify objects ('equivalent lines') that:
+          - are equal ('equivalent' and 'duplicate')
+          - contradict solution intents (like 'merge file into one document' which implies duplicates arent necessary, implied by problem definition 'merge files')
+          - comply with other system filters (opposites, tradeoffs, symmetries, etc)
+        5. add to solution metrics, given new filtering rules identified ('merge files, removing duplicate lines')
+        6. position objects as a directed network, with input variables on one side & target intents on the other, with filtering objects/attributes/functions in between
+        7. traverse network to generate solutions
+        8. assess each solution by solution metrics

 ### Derive

     VIII.
 Mapping variance objects in problem space systems as starting solution space

+        1. define problem & type
+        2. define solution metrics (reduce uncertainty by x%)
+        3. verify that it's a problem that can't be explained with known objects/attributes/functions
+        4. convert problem to system interface
+        5. identify variance objects
+        6. decompose variance objects into sub-systems & other explanatory objects
+        7. check each variance decomposition for fit with problem & iterate

     IX.
 System snapshot (interface/symmetry/vertex) derivation

+        1. define problem & type
+        2. define solution metrics (reduce uncertainty by x%)
+        3. convert problem to system interface
+        4. identify summary/snapshot objects (interfaces, symmetries, concepts, & vertices) in the problem system
+        5. iterate arrangement of summary objects as a way to structure variance
+        6. check arrangements for fulfillment of solution metrics & iterate

     X. System derivation

+        1. define problem & type
+        2. define solution metrics (reduce uncertainty by x%, explain y)
+        3. convert problem to system interface
+        4. identify all system objects (filters, limits, groups, interfaces, symmetries, concepts, & vertices) in the problem system
+        5. apply derivation methods if system objects are unknown, storing multiple alternate systems if unknown system objects are comparable in probability
+        6. iterate arrangement of system objects as a way to structure variance
+        7. check arrangements for fulfillment of solution metrics & iterate

 ## Choosing automation starting point